-- 1) The responsibilities of a person managing activities or a site related to a hazardous area, encompassing: - i) OH&S procedures that are to be established; - ii) responsibilities for ensuring that a hazardous area has been made safe prior to commencement of work; and - iii) responsibilities and processes for establishing and maintaining a verification dossier.

-- 2) Explosion-protection strategies in relation to a hazardous area, encompassing: - i) the process of classifying a hazardous area; - ii) various ways in which systems/equipment can be treated to prevent them from becoming an ignition source; and - iii) the cost of the different ways of treating systems/equipment associated with explosive atmospheres. - 3) Requirements for the maintenance of systems associated with explosive atmospheres, encompassing: - i) the type and grades of inspection of explosive atmospheres; - ii) maintenance programs for explosion-protected systems/equipment; and - iii) documentation requirements associated with maintenance procedures.
+- The responsibilities of a person managing activities or a site related to a hazardous area, encompassing: - i) OH&S procedures that are to be established; - ii) responsibilities for ensuring that a hazardous area has been made safe prior to commencement of work; and - iii) responsibilities and processes for establishing and maintaining a verification dossier. - 2) Explosion-protection strategies in relation to a hazardous area, encompassing: - i) the process of classifying a hazardous area; - ii) various ways in which electrical systems /apparatus equipment can be treated to prevent them from becoming an ignition source; and - iii) the cost of the different ways of treating electrical systems/apparatus equipment associated with explosive atmospheres. - 3) Requirements for the maintenance of electrical systems associated with explosive atmospheres, encompassing: - i) the type and grades of inspection of explosive atmospheres; - ii) maintenance programs for electrical explosion-protected systems/apparatusequipment; - iii) documentation requirements associated with maintenance procedures.

-5.29 Hazardous area maintenance work performance - Responsible person
+5.29 Hazardous area maintenance work performance - Responsible Person